azohra/strapped.sh/README.md

   strapped [Flags]

 Flags:
-  -a, --approve               do not prompt for confirmation -c, --config dir/url        path to your strapped config -s, --straps string         run a subset of your config.
+  -u, --upgrade               upgrade strapped to the latest version -v, --version               print the current strapped version -a, --auto                  do not prompt for confirmation -y, --yml file/url          path to a valid strapped yml config -s, --straps string         run a subset of your config.
 Comma seperated.
   -h, --help                  prints this message
 ```